Error063/artemis/docs/game_specific_info.md

 python read.py --series <Game Code> --version <Version ID> --binfolder /path/to/data --optfolder /path/to/patch/data
 ```
 The importer for maimai DX will import Events, Music and Tickets.

 The importer for maimai Pre-DX will import Events and Music.
 Not all games will have patch data.
+Milk - Finale have file encryption, and need an AES key.
+That key is not provided by the developers.

-**NOTE: It is required to use the importer because some games will not function properly or even crash without Events!**
+**Important: It is required to use the importer because some games may not function properly or even crash without Events!**

 ### Database upgrade